 Above all, the sparkling Zayandehrud River and dazzling bridges crossing it, traditional bazaar, historical buildings, and beautiful Chahar-Bagh pave way are strong reasons to spend days in this colorful historical city.

 Besides, Isfahan is the third-largest city in Iran after Tehran and Mashhad.
 It is located at the intersection of .the two principal north-south and east-west routes of Iran.

 How to get to Isfahan?

 Isfahan International Airport has direct connections to 14 destinations in Turkey, Armenia, Saudi Arabia, Georgia, and Russia.
 In addition, domestic flights are available from most Iranian major cities.
-There are 16 flights per week from Tehran to Isfahan.
+There are 16 flights per week for Tehran to Isfahan flight.
 The flight distance between Tehran to Isfahan is 339 km and it takes 55 minutes.